amnotafraid/ninja-directory/README.md

 # Net Ninja Tutorial

-The [Net Ninja Youtube Tutorial Lesson 9](https://www.youtube.com/watch?v=7RQDIChgaZk) was published on August 13, 2016.
+The [Net Ninja Youtube Tutorial Lesson 9 - Ng-Content Directive](https://www.youtube.com/watch?v=7RQDIChgaZk) was published on August 13, 2016.

 I didn't need to change anything to get the code to work as expected.